Donald A. Larson: Military career

 Larson enlisted as an Air Cadet at McChord Field, Tacoma, Washington, in April or May 1941, where he received his flight training, and continued as a flight instructor.
 He was assigned to the 339th Bomb Group in 1943.
 That year, the 339th Bomb Group was moved from Hunter Army Air Field in Georgia to Walterboro Army Air Field in South Carolina, where they flew reconfigured P-39s in as fighter-bombers.
 Larson went with the 339th as it was moved to Fowlmere, England in April 1944, and began flying P-51s.
 He was later posted to the 505th Fighter Squadron as a combat pilot.

 On 13 May 1944, he shot down his first enemy aircraft, and earned a promotion to major.
 Only 11 days later, on 24 May, he shot down an additional three aircraft.
-He earned the ace designation by shooting down his fifth enemy aircraft on 25 July 1944.
+He earned the ace designation by shooting down his fifth enemy aircraft on 25 July 1944, becoming one of eight aces at RAF Fowlmere.

 During his career, he flew three different aircraft in combat missions: P-51B #42-1066646, P-51D #42-106819 (which he named "Mary Queen of Scotts" after his girlfriend, Mary Scott), and a P-51D #44-13881 or #13889 (also named Mary, Queen of Scotts), which he was flying when he died.

 Major Larson commanded an Eighth Air Force fighter squadron.
 An article dated 7 August 1944 (three days after Larson's death) said that the squadron had claimed "the destruction of 103 enemy planes in 100 missions—54 in the air and the rest aground."
 The Daily Record continued: "It also claims two enemy planes probably destroyed and 22 damaged."